runtimeverification/haskell-backend/docs/2024-10-18-booster-description.md

 #### [Matching the configuration with the rule's left-hand side](#rule-matching)

 See the [Booster.Pattern.Match](https://github.com/runtimeverification/haskell-backend/blob/3956-booster-rewrite-rule-remainders/booster/library/Booster/Pattern/Match.hs#L48) module, specifically the [matchTerms](https://github.com/runtimeverification/haskell-backend/blob/3956-booster-rewrite-rule-remainders/booster/library/Booster/Pattern/Match.hs#L132), [match](https://github.com/runtimeverification/haskell-backend/blob/3956-booster-rewrite-rule-remainders/booster/library/Booster/Pattern/Match.hs#L171) and [match1](https://github.com/runtimeverification/haskell-backend/blob/3956-booster-rewrite-rule-remainders/booster/library/Booster/Pattern/Match.hs#L191) functions
-- rules are indexed by the head symbol of the `<k>` cell (or other index-cells), i.e. we only try the rules that have the same head symbol that the configuration
+- rules are indexed by the head symbol of the `<k>` cell (or other index cells), i.e. we only try the rules that have the same head symbol that the configuration
 - rules can fail matching, usually that means that the rule and the configuration have different constructor symbols or domains values in some cells.
   This means that the rule does not apply and we can proceed to trying other rules.
 - rule matching can be indeterminate.
 We really do not want this to happen, as it will abort rewriting and cause a fallback to Kore (or a full-stop of using the `booster-dev` server).